trangdata/tpot-fss-ms/manuscript.md

 ## Methods
+We begin with description of the two novel additiona to TPOT, Dataset Selector and Template.
+Then, we provide detail of a real-world RNA-Seq expression dataset and describe a simulation approach to generate data comparable with the expression data.
+Finally, we discuss other methods and performance metrics for comparison.
+The `R` and `Python` scripts for simulation and analysis are publicly available on the GitHub repository https://github.com/lelaboratoire/tpot-ds.

 ### Dataset Selector
 TPOT's current operators include sets of feature pre-processors, feature transformers, feature selection techniques, and supervised classifiers and regressions.
 In this study, we introduce a new operator called Dataset Selector (DS) that enables biologically guided group-level feature selection.